Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Setting and notation

-Note that, since minima lie in the interior of their basin of attraction,~$z_i\geq N_0$ for any~$i\in\mathcal X(z_0)$, so that Assumption~\eqref{hyp:energy_well} can never lead to a situation in which~Assumption~\eqref{hyp:one_minimum} cannot be verified.
-In Figure~\ref{fig:basin}, we depict a situation in which~$\mathcal X(z_0)\neq\varnothing$. \end{remark}
+Note that, since minima lie in the interior of their basin of attraction,~$i\geq N_0$ for any~$i\in\mathcal X(z_0)$, so that Assumption~\eqref{hyp:energy_well} can never lead to a situation in which~Assumption~\eqref{hyp:one_minimum} cannot be verified. \end{remark}